Learn More About Uses of Polyurethane Made With Diisocyanates

 The business of chemistry touches more than 96 percent of the products that we all use every day and accounts for thousands of new products and innovations each year.
 For example, the products of diisocyanates (DII) chemistry—from impact-absorbing vehicle parts, to bike helmets, to insulation used in refrigerators to preserve food—contribute to the safety of modern conveniences.
+The U.S. Environmental Protection Agency (EPA) states that “[c]ompletely cured products are fully reacted and therefore are considered to be inert and non-toxic.”

 The chemical industry makes the safety and responsible use of its products a priority.
 While certain parts of America’s chemical management system require modernization, a robust system of laws and industry initiatives oversees the development and use of chemical products, enhances scientific understanding and makes safety information available to the public.